iterative/dvc.org/content/docs/use-cases/model-registry.md

 workflows along with code.
 Large model files are stored separately and efficiently, and can be pushed to [remote storage] -- a scalable access point.

-DVC repos are also great for [sharing] data artifacts.
+DVC repos are also great for [sharing] any data artifact.
 You can get the models described by DVC into production in a few ways: by deploying with the `dvc` [CLI], or integrating into Python code using the [API].
 You can even automate their training and delivery [via CML].

-To build the registry, the models from your ML projects (whether using DVC or not) can be **packaged** together with their metadata using Git-native mechanics.
-One option is to annotate the repo using tags with [GTO].
-This approach is compatible with systems like Github Actions or Gitlab CI/CD, which can then [sync with your models lifecycle].

-With _GTO_ (Git Tag Ops) you tag artifact versions and annotate them with meaningful metadata, such as a model file path (or a [DVC metafile]).
-Manage model stages by promoting for production, rolling back, and reviewing their history.
+To build a Git-native registry, the ML models in your repos can be annotated using tags.
+[GTO] (Git Tag Ops) is a tool to do just that!
+The annotations carry meaningful metadata, such as a model file path (or [DVC metafile]), development stage, deployment environment, etc. This helps you manage your models lifecycle: promoting versions, rolling back, and reviewing their history.

+This approach is like **packaging** the models with their related information, plus dependencies with DVC.
+They can be consolidated virtually using a smart tool like [Studio], or by moving or [importing] the assets into a central repo.
+This is compatible with systems like Github Actions or Gitlab CI/CD, which can automatically [sync] with your model management events.

 [modeling process]: doc/start/data-pipelines
 [remote storage]: /doc/command-reference/remote